davefiddes/openinverter-can-tool/README.md

   * Save parameters to flash
   * Revert parameters to their default values
   * Reset
+* Scan a CAN bus for possible nodes
 * Runs on Linux, Windows and MacOS with python 3.7+
 * Works with any CAN adapter supported by [python-can](https://pypi.org/project/python-can/)
 * Supports [stm32-sine](https://github.com/jsphuebner/stm32-sine) 5.24.R or later